Ektatiwarii/Netflix_Dashboard-Tableau-/README.md

 Most of the movie titles are of genre either International movies or drama while TV shows are either categorised into drama or International shows.

-The highest number of titles involved Anupam Kher as an actor followed by Shahrukh Khan.

-Rajiv Chilaka became the director who directed the most films with 22 titles.